LucHermitte/lh-cmake/README.md

 * `:CMake show pattern` displays the cached CMake variables that have a name that matches the REGEX pattern

+### CMake dictionary

+lh-cmake provides (an extremly incomplete) dictionary of CMake keywords, variables, ... that can be used to help Vim complete in CMake files.

 ## Installation